codefinity/oeuvre/README.md

 1. Automate testing the application without the UI.
 2. Other applications can utilize the functionality of the application.
-3.Business logic can be kept out of the UI layer.
+3. Business logic can be kept out of the UI layer.

 What are Port and Adapters?